Coinbase Wallet integrates Onboard P2P for crypto purchases in local currency

 Key context

-- In Nigeria, forex and central bank restrictions made direct crypto purchases nearly impossible, forcing users to rely on peer-to-peer (P2P) exchanges to buy stablecoins.
+• In Nigeria, forex and central bank restrictions made card purchases for crypto nearly impossible, forcing users to rely on peer-to-peer (P2P) exchanges to buy stablecoins.

 Before now